 In 2000, Bernardoni earned a Bachelor of Science Degree in Criminal Justice from San Diego State University.
 In 2003, he graduated from the University of San Diego School of Law, where he served as a Lead Articles Editor for the San Diego Law Review.
 Prior to attending law school, Bernardoni was a training manager for Sprint PCS, where he trained over 1,000 employees in conjunction with the launch of the Sprint PCS network in cities throughout the county.

 David Bernardoni is a resident of Lake Balboa, where is lives with his wife and two children.

-Cindy Goodfellow (appointed to the CAC in November 2011 by the Board of Airport Commissioners)
+Cindy Goodfellow (appointed to the CAC in November 2011, representing the Los Angeles Board of Airport Commissioners)

 Cindy Goodfellow is an Administrative Manager for The Aerolease Group which constructed and manages various aviation related properties at both the Van Nuys and Long Beach Airports.

 Goodfellow has over 31 years of experience in commercial office, warehouse and aviation property management, marketing, administration and executive suites management.
 Goodfellow began her career as the Leasing Manager for Attorneys Office Management, Inc., from 1972 – 1985, which specializes in leasing office space.
 Since joining the Aerolease Group in 1989, she has overseen the leasing of executive suites and airport properties for the various companies in her role as Administrative Manager.